 Coping with a Cancer Diagnosis

-Just as everyone's cancer diagnosis and treatment plan are unique, so are their reactions and ways for coping with their cancer diagnosis.
-It's important to give yourself (and your family) permission to feel and experience these emotions, to talk about them, to work through them, and to get help if and when you need it.
-Remember that it is ok to feel distressed, depression, anxiety, sadness, worry, nervousness, happiness, relief, hope, and any other emotion.
+Just as everyone's cancer diagnosis and treatment plan are unique, so are their reactions and ways of coping with their cancer diagnosis.
+It's important to give yourself (and your family) permission to feel and experience these emotions, to talk about them, work through them, and get help if and when you need it.
+Remember that it is ok to feel distressed, depressed, anxious, sad, worried, nervous, happy, relief, hopeful, and any other emotion.

 Coping tips and tricks: